redis/redis-om-node/README.md

 ## Reading, Writing, and Removing with Repository

 Now that we have a client and a schema, we have what we need to make a [*repository*](docs/classes/Repository.md).
 A repository provides the means to write, read, and remove entities.
-Creating a repository is pretty straightforward—just instantiate one with a schema a client:
+Creating a repository is pretty straightforward—just instantiate one with a schema and a client:

 ```javascript
 import { Repository } from 'redis-om'